Saturday 12 April 1941

 The British beef up their naval forces in Gibraltar.
 Among the ships arriving is battlecruiser HMS Repulse and light cruiser Fiji.
 Submarine HMS Olympus arrives at Malta, but is in poor repair and quickly is sent back to Gibraltar.

 Royal Navy armed merchant cruiser HMS Dunnottar castle, cruising off of Mauretania, seizes Vichy French freighter Banfora off Port Etienne (Nouadhibou).
 The Banfora is taken to Freetown.

-At Malta, air attacks continue.
-Just before midnight, nine Luftwaffe planes strafe the air base at Kalafrana and drop bombs on the St. Paul's Bay area.
+In Malta, air attacks continue.
+Just before midnight, nine Luftwaffe planes strafe the airbase at Kalafrana and drop bombs on the St. Paul's Bay area.
 Another raid causes damage to the Ta Qali airfield area.

 |The New Yorker, 12 April 1941.|

 US Army Air Corp General Henry "Hap" Arnold arrives in London for talks with the British leadership about cooperation with the RAF.